cooper-anderson/journal/README.md

 - [x] Explore "big" data-visualizers such as wandb.ai and tableau

+### 2021-06-29

+> **Day 16 `Tuesday June 29th, 2021` `1hr`**

+- Experimented with wandb.ai's sweep analysis which allowed me to:
+  - Create a parallel coordinates plot
+  - Analyze the results to generate a importance/correlation chart

 ### 2021-06-28

 > **Day 15 `Monday June 28th, 2021` `7hr`**